 After launching the Mac App Store, click on your avatar or initials at the bottom-left of the sidebar.
 You’ll then be taken to a list of your Purchased apps.
 (Note: If you use Family Sharing, you may first need to log into the primary parent account, and select the parent’s name from the “Purchased by” menu.)
 If you click Account Settings at the top of that page (or View Information in earlier macOS App Stores), you’ll see information similar to what you’d see in Music or iTunes.
 In the Manage section near the bottom of the page, you’ll see the number of active subscriptions you have; click the Manage link to edit or cancel them as described above.

 The Apple News app provides easy access to subscriptions for Apple News+ as well as other services.
 Just choose File > Manage Subscriptions.
 This will take you directly to the subscriptions page in the Mac App Store.

 Manage subscriptions on iOS

 Tap a subscription to edit or cancel it, as explained above in the section about Music and iTunes.

 Manage iCloud subscriptions

 One Apple subscription is treated differently, and that’s your iCloud storage subscription.
 If you pay for additional storage, beyond the basic 5 GB that you get for free, you can manage this subscription in the iCloud settings on your Mac or iOS device.

 On the Mac, go to Apple menu > System Settings… > Apple ID > iCloud (or System Preferences > iCloud on older macOS versions), then click Manage to the right of the storage bar at the bottom of the window.
 (On older macOS versions, you may need to go to System Preferences > iCloud instead.)
-You’ll see how much storage you’re using for each app in the cloud, and if you click Change Storage Plan you can upgrade or downgrade your storage subscription.
+You’ll see how much storage you’re using for each app in the cloud, and if you click Change Storage Plan… you can upgrade or downgrade your storage subscription.
 Changes take effect at the end of the current monthly subscription period.